annatiso/MD-project-HAI5014/readme.md

 ![Perplexity screenshot](images/Perplexity.png)

 - Enhanced deep research feature with access to real-time information.
-- High accuracy in the responses and it cites the sources so the user can double-check.
+- High accuracy in the responses, and it cites the sources so the user can double-check.

 ### Regulation-compliant example - [PizzaGPT](https://www.pizzagpt.it/)

 ![Screenshot of PizzaGPT](images/PizzaGPT.png)

 - When ChatGPT was banned in Italy due to privacy concerns, this chatbot was created.
 It avoids storing user data and thus complies with Italian law.
-- Based on GPT 3.5, allows a smooth and natural conversation flow in different languages, including Italian.
+- Based on GPT 3.5, it allows a smooth and natural conversation flow in different languages, including Italian.
 - Created a sense of identity for Italian users, which allowed it to remain popular for a while even after ChatGPT was reintroduced in Italy.

 ## What makes a chatbot bad?

-A *bad* chatbot is a chatbot that presents one or more of the following characteristics:
+A chatbot is *bad* because it exhibits one or more of the following characteristics:

-1. **Unreliability**: It is not transparent about its capability and provides wrong or inaccurate information, misleading the users.
+1. **Unreliability**: It is not transparent about its capabilities and provides wrong or inaccurate information, misleading the users.
-2. **Rigid and unnatural conversation**: It lacks adaptability to the user's style and tone, sounds robotic and unnatural, and makes the conversation awkward and uncomfortable, instead of smooth and engaging.
+2. **Rigid and unnatural conversation**: It lacks adaptability to the user's style and tone, sounds robotic and unnatural, and makes the conversation awkward and uncomfortable instead of smooth and engaging.
-3. **Frustrating**: It does not understand user input well and provides answers that are irrelevant or unrelated to the user's requests, sometimes sounding even nonsensical.
+3. **Frustrating**: It does not understand user input well and provides answers that are irrelevant or unrelated to the user's requests, sometimes sounding nonsensical.
 4. **No added value**: Provides shallow or obvious information, which is not helpful to the user.
 5. **Offensive behavior**: It produces offensive or harmful responses, resulting in AI misuse and potentially dangerous content.
 6. **Short memory**: Does not remember previous questions and answers, leading to repetitions and contradictions in the conversation.
 7. **Privacy issues**: It does not handle sensitive data properly, breaching user trust and regulations.

 ## Examples of bad chatbots